Attention Deficit Hyperactivity Disorder (ADHD) Assessment

 Watch our Introduction to ADHD video on our YouTube channel (opens new browser tab)

 At our Adult ADHD Shared Care clinic in Reading we can help you in different ways, such as:

-- Providing a full assessment of your ADHD or ADD condition to better understand your situation
+- Providing a full assessment of your ADHD condition to better understand your situation

 - Working with your GP to prescribe you medication, and tracking your progress throughout the year